 Ready to start your work-from-home career?

-Tip # 1 Set a deadline for your goal
+Tip # 1 Set deadlines for your goals

-You may feel a bit lost and intimidated to start your journey working-from-home.
-What you can do is to write down your main goal with a deadline in mind.
+Setting a goal is the first step to starting your work-from-home career.
+And staying on top of your goals includes realistic deadlines to track your progress.
+It’s a smart way to combat the overwhelming feeling of having to start something that you have no prior background.
+Write down your main goal with a deadline in mind.
 The key here is to start immediately with a single goal so you won’t end up overwhelming yourself.
-Back when I was employed in an SEO company, my coworkers and I would take quick huddle sessions with our boss.
+Back when I part of an SEO company, my coworkers and I would take quick huddle sessions with our boss.
 He would then ask us of our goals through a point A and point B system.
 It’s a way to help you transition from your current reality to your main goal.
 We would concentrate on one goal and work our way until we reach our set goal on a specific deadline.

 “ A goal without a plan is just a wish.” – Antoine de Saint-Exupéry

 Tip # 2 It’s okay to start with a basic device

 Guess what you don’t need the fanciest equipment to work on projects from home.
 There are work-from-home jobs that require a set of basic device.
 For my location independent business like my digital marketing consultancy and social media services, I use the essential equipment.
 It includes a laptop, a computer mouse and a pair of earphones for taking calls, podcasts and some white noise while I write blogs.
 Believe it or not, these devices which I’ve been using for years are still working well to this day.

 Tip # 3 Get a reliable Internet provider